JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 6
 ```

-This dual-use of `nrow` does not lead to ambiguities, and is meant to make it
+This dual use of `nrow` does not lead to ambiguities, and is meant to make it
 easier to remember this exception.

 ### Getting the proportion of rows

 If you want to get a proportion of rows per group in a `GroupedDataFrame`
-you can use the `proprow` and `proprow => [target column name]` context
+you can use the `proprow` and `proprow => [target column name]` context-dependent
-dependent expressions.
+expressions.
 Here are some examples:

 ```jldoctest sac
 julia> combine(gdf, proprow)